WorldHealthOrganization/smart-trust/README_NEW.md

 Feel free to adjust the file names and tags as needed for your specific context.

-Once done everything inform TNG-Support Team by email
+Once you done with nrewal of your certificates(s) then inform TNG-Support Team by email